To learn more about Haru check the sections below. Use the tabs to quickly switch to the kind of information you're looking for.

 Anchor

-Haru’s basic attack card.
-It costs 1 AP, and at Potential Node 3-1, an extra effect is added, causing it to apply an additive +10% boost to “Anchor Shot” every time it's used, without a ceiling.
+Haru’s Basic Attack Card.
+It costs 1 AP and at Potential Node 3-1, an extra effect is added, causing it to apply an additive +10% boost to “Anchor Shot” every time it's used, without a ceiling.

 Power Anchor

-A more expensive version of Haru’s basic attack card.
+A more expensive version of Haru’s Basic Attack Card.
 It costs 2 AP and scales slightly better for the AP spent.
 Also gains the same extra effect from Potential 3-1.

 Anchor Drop